NeerBhardwaj/neerbhardwaj.github.io/_pages/about.md

 Before coming over to Illinois, I received my undergraduate education at <a href="https://en.wikipedia.org/wiki/Indian_Institute_of_Technology_Kanpur" target="_blank"> IIT Kanpur</a>.

-Please at look my linkedin page for a more industry oriented profile.
+Please at look my LinkedIn page for a more industry oriented profile.

 Email: nbhard4 [at] illinois.edu